miguelcosta30/SO/README.md

 # SO
 ## Operating Systems Class  - Project

+Project carried out for the Operating Systems course that aims to use the UNIX programming language.
+There were several tools such as: processes, threads, pipes, sockets, etc.

 ###### This project uses UNIX C programming language

 ###### First Phase : This project uses processes and splits an array so every child process can sort the array.